 Happier things included a conversation with Christelle on the correct way to pronounce Anaé (an-ai-ee), the joy of nieces and nephews (her) and nephews (me), how long it took us to get over our hangovers last week and the statute of Napoleon as Apollo at Apsley House.
 Narrowly avoiding a migraine with the application of diet coke and adrenalin, going to bed at 8.30 to avoid adrenalin crash I was heading for.
 Quick trip to the library to take some books back and I checked three in and only took one out which I’m labeling restraint and if anyone thinks it isn’t well we can never be friends….

-I also, for the time since October, wore proper boots.
+I also, for the first time since October, wore proper boots.
 I know that this doesn’t seem like a huge achievement but it’s progress for me.
 My foot felt fine, so it makes me happy.

 Friday did eventually come and I left work at 4pm (those 8am starts are good for something and that thing is leaving at 4pm on Friday and not feeling guilty about it!).
 Ma came over on Friday night and we had pizza and beer and mini eggs (so four of the basic Dempsey food groups!)I wanted to have Saturday as a productive day and Sunday as quieter more resting day.
 So after breakfast, I ‘leapt’ into action, did food shopping and various other assorted housework.
 I also went to Grace.
 It was a good day..On Sunday, after I made sure that I was all ready for the week, I read and napped and ate onion soup….which was lovely.